Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

     return response
 ```

-the next line will call `divine_prophecy` with `next_bit` and the encrypted text `c` which we have given to the server.
-Let's see what is happening inside the called function
+The next line will be called `divine_prophecy` with `next_bit` and the encrypted text `c,` which we have given to the server.
+Let's see what is happening inside the function

 ```py
 def HighSeerVision(self, c):